rectangle-factory/bibos/README.md

 pnpm i
 ```

-For submodules:
+To install submodules:

 ```[bash]
-forge update
+forge install
 ```

-For some scripts, you might need `jq` JSON utility.
+For some scripts, you will need the `jq` JSON utility.
 To install on MacOS, run `brew install jq`.

 ---

 ### Test

+To run forge tests:

 ```[bash]
-pnpm test
+forge test
 ```

 ---

 ### Bibos Local Inspector

+The Bibos Local Inspector is a local web interface which allows you to:

+- generate and view random Bibos from the contract
+- inspect the underlying SVG code

+To use:

 ```[bash]
 pnpm dev